jadkinsgr/SQLProficiency/README.md

 # SQL Proficiency 🚀

-Welcome to the Super Modern SQL Proficiency Guide!
-Whether you're a seasoned SQL ninja or just starting your journey, this document will help you level up your SQL game.
+Welcome to the SQL Proficiency Document!
+This document serves to illustrate proficiency in the SQL coding lanuage..
 Let's dive in! 💻

 ## Table of Contents 📑